 If you have a friend that’s expecting twins or triplets, it can make for a difficult baby shower; when should it be, what should the theme be and how do you even go about getting presents for multiple babies?
 As difficult as it may seem, throwing a shower for twins or triplets isn’t much different than throwing a shower for one baby—unfortunately, that isn’t true for the labor part.
 Here are our twin baby shower ideas.

 Also, women carrying more babies are more physically progressed in their pregnancy than women carrying only one baby so the longer you wait to throw a shower, the higher the odds the mom-to-be will go into labor or be put on bed rest.
-To be safe, err on the side of caution and plan a shower for some time between 28 and 32 weeks.
+To be safe, err on the side of caution and plan a twin baby shower for some time between 28 and 32 weeks.

-The Theme—Baby showers have such cute themes and with online stores, you can get baby shower paraphernalia for any situation and any theme.
+Baby showers have such cute themes and with online stores, you can get baby shower paraphernalia for any situation and any theme.
 If you’re having trouble getting creative, think of things of two that are usually referenced or spoken together.
 If you know the sexes of the babies, that makes it easier, but if the theme says “twins,” it will be cute no matter the sexes of the babies.
-Some themes for girl/boy babies could be: Mickey and Minnie, tiaras and crowns or bees and flowers.
+Some themes for girl/boy babies twin baby shower could be: Mickey and Minnie, tiaras and crowns or bees and flowers.

-The Gift—Obviously, having a shower for multiple babies means that you can’t only give one blanket and a onesie as the parents to be will need multiple sets of everything.
+Obviously, having a twin baby shower means that you can’t only give one blanket and a onesie as the parents to be will need multiple sets of everything.
 For shower gifts for multiple babies, you and the guests may have to get creative with the gifts.
 People could pool money and get a twin or triplet stroller or give themed baskets of bath-time stuff, bed-time stuff or health care stuff.
 Alternatively, if the family is set up with everything they will need for the baby, try to have a shower that is a baking party and have people buy and make food to stockpile in the family’s fridge and freezer, or do a diaper drive.